mukundraj/macosko-compute/docs/custom.md

     login page, use username ```root``` and password to be _your_ username.
     Also, following additional arguments can be specified for the jupyter command:

     `-m|--memory` : This argument has default value 160g.
-Adjuct based on maximum memory to reserve for container.
+Adjust based on maximum memory to reserve for container.

+    `-e|--mmenv` : This argument specifies the micromamba environment name to use or create.
+Default value is `jupyterlab`.
+When a custom environment name is provided, the container will create or activate that specific micromamba environment for package isolation.

+    `-s|--setupmode` : This flag starts the container in setup mode, providing direct bash shell access instead of launching Jupyter Lab.
+Useful for installing packages, debugging, or performing administrative tasks.
+Cannot be used simultaneously with `-e` flag.

     example usage with parameters:

     ```
-    custom -m 200g -i basic # start jupyter server with 200GB memory
+    custom -m 200g               # start jupyter server with 200GB memory
+    custom -e myenv2             # start with custom micromamba environment 'myenv2'
+    custom -s                    # start in setup mode (bash shell access)
+    custom -e myenv2 -m 180g     # start with 'myenv2' environment and 180GB memory
     ```
 - any data to be saved on the personal disk (to persist when personal disk is tranfered to another VM) should be placed within the path `/jupyter/workdir` in the jupyter container.